-To begin with, most of the merchants who are going to migrate Magento 1 to 2 will understand what is included in the migration process (transitions of theme, data, extension, configurations,…).
-Also, they have to accept the fact that all Magento 1 extensions must be replaced by proper modules for Magento 2.
-As a result, if the stores are using plenty of third-party plugins, the cost of migrating to Magento 2, especially for the extension migration part, might be a burden for the owners.
+Most of the merchants who want to migrate to Magento 2 knew what is in the migration process (transitions of theme, data, extension, configurations,…).
+Also, they have to accept that all modules must replace in Magento 2.
+As a result, if the stores are using plenty of third-party plugins, the cost of migrating to Magento 2 might be a burden for the owners.

 Owing to that, you should find out more about the platform your site is about to upgrade to, so you can save your time searching for unnecessary extensions.